camillecochener/camillecochener.github.io/index.md

 <div style="text-align: justify">

 <p>
 My name is Camille COCHENER.
 I am passionate about Data Science and Artifical Intelligence.
 Originally from Normandy, I currently live in the beautiful city of Paris in France.
+It's been 4 years I'm working on Data Science projects : 3 years in different companies and 1 year during which I attended a Post Master Degree.
 At the present time, I am looking for a position of Senior Data Scientist starting from February/March 2021.
 </p>

 <p>